 See also Tanzin v.
 Tanvir, 141 S. Ct.
 486 (2020) ("There is no doubt that damages claims have always been available under § 1983 for clearly established violations of the First Amendment.").

 C. Prospective Relief Against State and Local Officials

 [1] Article III Limitations: Standing, Ripeness and Mootness

-Add to end of Note 1 on page 340:
+Add new paragraph at end of page 329: